 First of all, you’ll have to research your style and identics.
 Then you should design some variations of those, keeping in mind that the variations are to be used for different purposes of course.
 They can be varied in terms of scale and orientation.
 The first thing is quite obvious and the second one isn’t.
 Orientation can be portrait and landscape, and you are going to need both.
 Basically, you’ll have to alter inscription place and that’s it.
 And don’t forget to design a square variation too.

 Now that we have created two orientations, we may proceed to how to make a responsive logo scaling.
 There are better be three versions yet four is the best.
-Be sure to define priorities for all the inscriptions, including slogan.
-Amount of text is to be reduced according to picture diminution.
+Be sure to define priorities for all the inscriptions, including the slogan.
+The amount of text is to be reduced according to picture diminution.
 Also, don’t forget to keep font size proportionate.
 And the smallest logo version requires only initials and nothing more.

 Proceed from compound to simple things while making different logo versions.
-Lessen the amount of details if a logo gets smaller.
+Lessen the number of details if a logo gets smaller.
 Multicolored gradients are best to be reduced to two or three colored ones.
 Draw one bold line instead of two thinner ones.
 Also, unify small polygons avoiding overall logo shape modifications.

 Examples of best responsive logos